TIHLDE/Kvark/README.md

 * CMS for job-posts
 * Fix CMS for events (not scalable)
 * Sign up
+* Write tests
+* CI-Setup

 ### Future plans
 * User profile page
 * TIHLDE Games

+### Rules
+These rules are to be updated

+* All strings should be created with single-quotes
+* The main _/components_ folder should only contain DUMMY-COMPONENTS.
+These components are shared between all the different pages, and should not implement page-specific logic.
+The components should be so dumb they can be moved to a different project and still work.
+* All pages should be placed in the _/containers_ and should be inside their own folder.
+* All page-specific components should be places in a separate _/components_ folder.
+For example _/containers/LogIn/components/_